Why the skin barrier matters

 If your skin feels dry, reactive, or sensitive to products that were previously tolerated, your skin barrier may be affected.

-At Society Cosmetic and Skin Clinic in Tamworth, we frequently see changes in skin barrier function linked to overuse of active skincare, environmental factors, and underlying skin conditions.
-Understanding the skin barrier is an important first step in supporting overall skin health (Elias, 1983; Proksch, Brandner, & Jensen, 2008).
+Changes in skin barrier function may be linked to overuse of active skincare, environmental factors, and underlying skin conditions.
+Understanding the skin barrier is a step in supporting overall skin health (Elias, 1983; Proksch, Brandner, & Jensen, 2008).

 What Is the Skin Barrier?

 The skin barrier—also called the stratum corneum—is the outermost layer of the skin.
-It is sometimes described as a “brick and mortar” structure:
+It is may be described as a “brick and mortar” structure:

 This structure helps to reduce water loss and protect against external stressors.
 Research indicates that maintaining barrier integrity is associated with hydration and may help reduce inflammation (Elias, 1983; Proksch et al., 2008).